-The very low level of usage during the testing period is likely a reflection of the limited number of facilities using the certified Health IT module, and may also indicate that utilization of the certified capability is simply not needed on a frequent basis.
-Overall, the results which met the expectation of low utilization and high success rate.
-These results will be used to establish a historical baseline of expected usage, which will be compared to real world testing results in subsequent years.
+The lack of usage during the testing period is likely a reflection of the limited number of facilities using the certified Health IT module, and may also indicate that utilization of the certified capability is simply not needed on a frequent basis.
+The observed decline in volume across all care settings is due to a decrease in the number of facilities utilizing Centriq EHR.
+CPSI continues to transition clients away from this product and therefore volume is expected to remain at zero.